Niktux/karma-docs/source/profile.rst

 Using profile
 -------------
 Nothing to do !
-When an option value is missing, karma tries to read your profile before applying default values.
+Karma tries to read your profile before applying default values.